 In November 2014 the very popular Dartford Crossing removed it’s payment booths and now, instead of stopping at the barriers to make payment, motorists either have to pay the charge in advance or alternatively; make payment by midnight the following day.
-The new payment system is called the Dart Charge and is very similar to the Transport for London (TfL) Congestion Charge scheme and indeed has the same red C logo.
-Last year over 50 million vehicles used the Dartford Crossing !!
+The payment system is called the Dart Charge and is very similar to the Transport for London (TfL) Congestion Charge scheme and in fact, has the same red C logo.
+Approx 50 million vehicles used the Dartford Crossing each year.

 How does the Dart Charge work?